-I have been unemployed but the last recession was before I entered the workforce so I don’t feel qualified to give great advice on the matter.
-I can share what I am doing, but for actual advice, I decided to turn to the experts!
+I have been unemployed, but the last recession was before I entered the workforce, so I don’t feel qualified to give great advice on the matter.
+I can share what I am doing, but I decided to turn to the experts for actual advice!
 I asked 15 personal finance ladies to share their advice for handling money during a recession and while unemployed.
 Without further ado…

 What 15 Personal Finance Bloggers would like you to know about money during this recession

 We obviously can’t advise without sharing what we are doing first.
 The first question I asked was:

 Have you made any changes to how you are handling your money?

 Cut Spending.
 Stop Paying Down Debt.
 Save More.

 The first thing to do is to cut down on unnecessary spending and luxury spending.
 Here is how we are doing it: